Ruth Dodsworth

-Ruth Dodsworth (born 21 May 1975) is a British broadcaster, journalist and weather presenter, best known for her work at ITV Cymru Wales.
+Ruth Elizabeth Dodsworth, OBE (born 21 May 1975) is a British broadcaster, journalist and weather presenter, best known for her work at ITV Cymru Wales.

 Career

 Dodsworth began her career in radio, working as a researcher for BBC Radio Wales in the mid 1990s.

 She joined ITV Cymru Wales (previously HTV Wales) in June 1996, training as a news reporter and presenter.
 She switched roles to become a weather presenter in 2000.

 She has also presented a wide range of local programmes for ITV Cymru Wales, including The Ferret, Grassroots, coverage of the Royal Welsh Show and the Llangollen International Eisteddfod, Wales This Week, A Little Piece of Paradise and the BAFTA-nominated Coast and Country.

-Dodsworth is also a relief weather presenter for ITV's English regions, including London and Central.
+Dodsworth is also a relief weather presenter for ITV's English regions, including London and Central, and for ITV National Weather.

 In September 2015, Dodsworth joined regional radio station Nation Radio as co-presenter of the station's breakfast show, The Big Welsh Wake Up, alongside Niall Foster.

 In November 2016, she began co-presenting a weekday breakfast show for Nation's five local radio stations in south and west Wales – Radio Pembrokeshire, Radio Carmarthenshire, Radio Ceredigion, Swansea Bay Radio and 106.3 Bridge FM.
 Dodsworth left Nation the following year.

 On 5 May 2022, Dodsworth presented the factual documentary Controlled By My Partner?
-The Hidden Abuse on ITV1.
+The Hidden Abuse for ITV's peak-time current affairs programme Tonight.

 On 1 December 2022, Dodsworth made her debut as a guest weather presenter for Good Morning Britain on ITV Breakfast.